Sialitech/label-siali/docs/source/blog/Automate-your-ML-pipeline-with-Label-Studio-and-Amazon-SageMaker.md

 ## Add bird images to Amazon S3

-Add the bird images to Amazon S3 so that you can annotate them in Label Studio and so that Amazon SageMaker can easily access the annotations and source images.
+Add the bird images to Amazon S3 so that you can annotate them in Siali Label and so that Amazon SageMaker can easily access the annotations and source images.

 1. Make sure that you downloaded the [bird image dataset](https://ibb.co/album/DPcxnZ) and save the images to a folder called `bird-images`.
 2. From the command line, run the following: